The time is near, are you ready?

 - Negative impact on customer experience: Not thoroughly thinking of what personal data is required throughout the value chain beforehand may introduce unnecessary touchpoints in the customer data journey and negatively impact customer experience through the added “hassle”.

 Based on these risks a collaborative approach of data processing in chains would seem obvious.
 But there is a difference between a collaborative approach and truly working together.
-An approach where organisations with the strongest position in their chain of activity impose very demanding data processing agreements on the minnows, like a general commanding the troops, does not drive collaboration.
+An approach where organizations with the strongest position in their chain of activity impose very demanding data processing agreements on the minnows, like a general commanding the troops, does not drive collaboration.

 GDPR: Take off the shackles and join forces!